 Comparing Cross-Platform Mobile Development Frameworks

-Learn how Ionic compares with React Native and other cross-platform alternatives, to see which approach works best for you.
+Learn how Ionic compares with React Native and other cross-platform alternatives and discover which approach works best for you.

-Most people assume that all cross-platform frameworks alike, and that the decision to choose one over the other should be based on the stack that you’re most comfortable with.
-For example, if you’re a React shop, choose React Native; if you’re an Angular shop, choose Ionic (setting aside the fact that Ionic now fully supports building mobile apps with React.); if you’re an Angular shop, you can also choose Ionic.
+Most people assume that all cross-platform app development frameworks alike, and that the decision to choose one over the other should be based on the stack that you’re most comfortable with.
+For example, if you’re a React shop, choose React Native or Ionic (Ionic now fully supports building mobile apps with React.); if you’re an Angular shop, you can also choose Ionic.

 The truth of the matter is, this decision isn’t nearly as simple as one would expect.

-In this article, I'll show how Ionic takes a very different approach than the other cross-platform frameworks.
+In this article, I'll show how Ionic takes a very different approach than the other cross-platform app development frameworks.
 To keep it simple, we're going to focus primarily on React Native as the prime example of what we call the Hybrid-Native approach (more on that later).
 But most of what we cover will apply to Xamarin, Flutter, and NativeScript as well.

 In the end, you'll see that not all cross-platform frameworks are alike.
 And the framework you choose will have profound implications for the future of your project—whether you know it or not.

-But first, here’s a cheat sheet summarizing each cross-platform framework option:
+But first, here’s a cheat sheet summarizing each cross-platform mobile development framework option:

 |Examples||iOS and Android SDKs||React Native, Xamarin, NativeScript, Flutter||Ionic|